TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 Keep in mind that most releases are MULTi (understand DUAL audio, original and French audio) and it will be difficult to only have French audio, unless you are willing to get 720p, or you are only looking for French movies.

 Regarding quality there isn't a best setup, it depends on your setup (hardware devices) and your own personal preferences.

-Some prefer high quality audio (HD Audio), others high quality video.
+Some prefer high-quality audio (HD Audio), others high-quality video.
 Many prefer both.

 TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="\_blank" rel="noopener noreferrer"} to make your decision/choices easier.
 Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get MULTi releases.